mikebarkmin/react-to-everything/README.md

 ## Codestyle

-I find it really important to use a consistent codestyle throughout your project.
+I find it really important to use a consistent Codestyle throughout your project.
 Therefore I added ESLint as a devDependency and created an eslint-config file.
 Most of the Codestyle rules came from the [Airbnb Style Guide](https://github.com/airbnb/javascript).
 They have done an awesome job with this Style Guide.
-I think, when you use a good Codestyle you make less errors and when you combine that with ESLint, which will consistently throw your bad styles at you (when you have an editor, which picks show eslint errors/warning or after running "npm run lint"), you will make much less mistakes.
+I think, when you use a good Codestyle you make less errors and when you combine that with ESLint, which will consistently throw your bad styles at you (when you have an editor, which picks show ESLint errors/warning or after running "npm run lint"), you will make much less mistakes.

 ### ES6